corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/deployment-kubernetes.md

   * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
   * [Helm](https://helm.sh/)

-* The [Deploy your network](#deploy-your-network) section provides links to installation guides of the required tools.
+* The [Deploy your network](#deploy-your-network) section provides links to installation guides for the required tools.
 The reference deployment for Corda Enterprise Network Manager runs on [Kubernetes](https://kubernetes.io/) hosted on Microsoft Azure Cloud.
 You must have an active Azure subscription to be able to deploy CENM.
 Microsoft Azure provides a dedicated service to deploy a Kubernetes cluster - [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).
 The Kubernetes cluster must have access to a private Docker repository to obtain CENM Docker images.